sajad-mhr/export-workspace-postman/README.md

 # 📨 Postman Workspace Exporter

 This Node.js utility exports **all your Postman workspaces**, collects their associated **collections**, and saves each workspace’s collections inside a separate `.zip` file named after the workspace.
+It also exports all **environments** into a separate archive.

 ---